 What exactly does this mean?
 Here's an example.
 Spinach is the green part of a plant, but spinach is a vegetable, not an herb, because spinach is prepared as a food itself, not merely to add flavoring to another food.

 So what is an herb?
 Examples of herbs are basil, parsley, rosemary, thyme and dill.
 Note that for each of these, we're talking about the green or leafy part of some kind of plant.
 In the case of basil, the leaves can be quite large, whereas rosemary leaves or more like spines.
-Still, they're the leafy or green part of the plant and thus an herb.
+Still, each is the leafy or green part of the plant and thus an herb.

 So what exactly is the difference between an herb and a spice?
 We already know that an herb is the green part of a plant used for seasoning or flavoring.
-A spice is pretty much anything else — for instance, any dried bark, root, berry, seed, twig or other plant matter that is used to season or flavor a dish.
+Anything else would be considered spices — for instance, any dried bark, root, berry, seed, twig or other plant matter that is used to season or flavor a dish.

 For instance, cinnamon is the bark of a tree.
 Cardamom is a seed pod.
 Allspice is a dried berry.
 Cloves are dried flower buds.
 These are all examples of spices.
 Note too that spices are used in dried form while herbs can be used either fresh or dried.